Mseavers1/CS500-Project/README.md

 # MAP - A Math Advancement Platform

 ## About
 This project is for the CS500 class at Western Kentucky University under the direction of Dr. Zhonghang Xia.
 Currently, most platforms, such as Khan Academy, use question banks.
-Although their banks are massive, they are missing one key aspect to problem solving, the randomness and unexpectiveness that life brings.
-There will always be some problem missing, regardless of its importance.
+Although their banks are massive, they are missing one key aspect to problem solving: the randomness and unpredictability that life brings.
+There will always be some problems missing, regardless of their importance.
 Textbook questions are also limited.
-Not only is there a limited number of questions, but most of the time, most of the questions don't have any work on how to solve the questions, only the answer, if that.
+Not only is there a limited number of questions, but most of the time, the questions don't provide any guidance on how to solve them, only the answer, if that.
 For this reason, auto-generating questions is highly sought after.
-Questions autogenered allow users to experience infinite possibilities and, if correctly developed, can be customized to fit the user in ways that question banks can not achieve.
-This project is the development of such a platform, MAP.
-MAP is a mathematic question generator that allows students to solve problem sets and scales to the need of the student.
-The platform also gives students a complete solution with steps.
+Questions autogenered allow users to experience infinite possibilities, and if correctly developed, can be customized to fit the user in ways that question banks cannot achieve.
+This project involves developing a platform called MAP.
+MAP is a mathematical question generator that allows students to solve problem sets and scales to the need of the student.
+The platform also provides students with a complete solution, step by step.
 In the future, I would like the project to scan handwritten solutions to analyse students' work and give feedback directly.

 ## Notice
-Some lines of code have been generated using generative AI, mainly Oracle's ChatGPT (GPT 4 Turbo).
+Some lines of code have been generated using generative AI, primarily Oracle's ChatGPT (GPT-4 Turbo).
 Any lines that have been generated have been commented as such.

 ## How to Install
-The following are the steps to install our system onto your machine and to run the code.
+The following steps will help you install our system on your machine and run the code.

 1. Download the repository and code.
 2. Install the database